 Congratulations on your acceptance!
 We are honored and delighted that you are considering becoming a University of Wisconsin medical student.
 You should receive a welcome packet with more information from us the spring prior to starting medical school.
 Below are the steps to matriculation, but consult your welcome packet for the most precise information.

 Checklist for admitted students for the entering class of 2021

 Submit your FAFSA

-Go to the FAFSA website to fill out your financial aid form and include the University of Wisconsin-Madison #003895 in the school code section.
-As a medical student, you do not need to provide parental information.
-Once you have activated your NetID in early April, you may check the progress of your financial aid application by logging into MyUW with your NetID, and finding the Student Center section.
-If you have questions, you may contact firstname.lastname@example.org.
+Go to the FAFSA website to fill out your financial aid form.
+Include the University of Wisconsin-Madison #003895 in the school code section.
+As a medical student, there is no need to provide parental information.
+Once you have activated your NetID in early April, you may check the progress of your financial aid application by logging into MyUW with your NetID and finding the Student Center section.
+If you have questions, you may contact Emma Crawford at email@example.com.

 Apply for disability accommodations, if needed